Kimosabey/SpeakFlow/README.md

-# Lingotran: French Months Practice Unit
+# SpeakFlow: French Months Practice Unit

 A high-performance, interactive language learning application built with React, Chakra UI, and the Web Speech API.
 This unit focuses on mastering the pronunciation and recognition of French months.